gpsuser/UCMCO6602/Lecture 12 - Stream Cypher.md

-Here is the lecture content on Stream Ciphers in markdown format:

-# Lecture 12: Stream Ciphers
+# Lecture 12 - Stream Ciphers

 ## Introduction

-In today's lecture, we consider the world of stream ciphers - a crucial topic in cryptography.
+Below, we consider the world of stream ciphers - a crucial topic in cryptography.
 Stream ciphers are a class of symmetric key ciphers that encrypt and decrypt data one bit or byte at a time.

 They are known for their speed, simplicity, and suitability for real-time applications.
 Throughout this lecture, we will explore the fundamentals of stream ciphers, their design principles, and some notable examples.

 By the end, you should have a solid grasp of how stream ciphers work and their role in modern cryptography.

 ## Learning Objectives